Managing Bowel Incontinence? Learn The Best Products To Use

 The rectum refers to the last four or five inches of the digestive tract.
 The rectal outlet or opening is called the anal canal or anus.
-Anal leakage, also known as anal seepage, is a loss of control of the anal sphincters.
-It is caused when the muscles do not work properly to hold in stool and cause inflammation.
+Anal leakage, known as anal seepage, is a loss of control of the anal sphincters.
+Anal leakage is when the muscles do not hold in stool and cause inflammation.

-What Causes Anal Leakage After Bowel Movements?
+What Causes Anal Leakage?

-Hemorrhoids – prevent muscles around the anus from completely closing
+Hemorrhoids prevent muscles around the anus from completely closing.

-Rectal Prolapse – causes the rectum to drop through the anus
+Rectal Prolapse causes the rectum to drop through the anus.

-Anal Fissure, Anal Fistula or Abscess
+Anal Fissure, Anal Fistula, or Abscess

-Treatment Options for Bowel Incontinence
+Treatments for Bowel Incontinence